 - 1).
 Gerontology

-- This certificate/minor consists of 15 credits in gerontology courses, including two required courses and three electives.
+- This specialization/minor consists of 15 credits in gerontology courses, including two required courses and three electives.
 Courses are:

 - Required: GER 241, Introduction to Social Gerontology and GER 375 Aging Policies and Programs.